We Specialize In

 Sex Abuse Counseling

 Sexual abuse is unwanted sexual activity, with perpetrators using force, making threats or taking advantage of victims not able to give consent.
-Most victims and perpetrators know each other.
+Most victims and perpetrators of sexual abuse know each other.
 Immediate reactions to sexual abuse include shock, fear or disbelief.
-Long-term symptoms include anxiety, fear or post-traumatic stress disorder.
-While efforts to treat sex offenders remain unpromising, psychological interventions for survivors — especially group therapy — appears effective.
+Long-term sexual abuse can manifest through symptoms include anxiety, fear or post-traumatic stress disorder.
+Group therapy appears effective in treating the survivors of Sexual Abuse.